Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 This should now be second nature, I don't need to explain what this does now.
 If you are confused double back to our instantiate test and execute test chapters.

-So lets query for a poll that exists, here's what the message looks like:
+So let's query for a poll that exists, here's what the message looks like:

 ```rust
 // Previous code omitted